Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

-The core output is predictable, documented control: verify entry rules, follow patrol routes, report issues, and keep incident handling calm and procedural.
+Your output is predictable, documented control: entry rules, patrol timing, factual notes, and calm escalation.

 From January 1, 2026, Germany’s statutory minimum wage is €13.90 gross per hour.
-This page communicates pay as gross (brutto).
+All pay on this page is communicated as gross (brutto).

-Security work is measured by reliability: punctuality, consistent reporting, controlled behavior, and respecting confidentiality and privacy rules.
+Clients measure reliability: punctuality, consistent reporting, controlled behavior, and confidentiality.

 Core responsibilities (Security Guard / Security Officer)